 Special Services for Physical Disabilities: Please contact us for availability of special services such as readers or notices in Braille, TDD services for hearing impaired customers, and special programs for physical disabilities including Critical Care service.

-Financial Assistance: Please contact us for information on payment plans or alternative payment arrangements, energy assistance programs and discounts for qualified low-income customers.
-If we issue a disconnect notice, you have the right to pay the outstanding balance over at least three (3) billing periods.
-We will also provide you with information on the availability of financial assistance from state and federal agencies and the telephone numbers for such agencies.
+Financial Assistance: Please contact us for information on payment plans or alternative payment arrangements, energy assistance programs, discounts for qualified low-income customers, financial assistance from state and federal agencies and the telephone numbers for such agencies.
+(EESI cannot disconnect for non-payment) GLORIA – DO YOU WANT TO ADD THIS PARENTHETICAL OR IS IT JUST A NOTE TO US?]
+Sarah, this was just a note to you.
+Indeed I would not want us to give customers this information in our YRC.
+It could lead to gaming.

 Right of Rescission: You may rescind (cancel) your contract with us without charge within three federal business days after you receive our Terms of Service (and have accepted our offer by signing an EESI contract) (the "Rescission Period").
 Our Terms of Service document provides instructions on how to exercise this right.